JOUR479K/team_2/FINAL ASSIGNMENT FILES/final.md

 ##WMATA incidents bot

-Elaine Hunt
-Danielle Ling
-Daniel Trielli
+Elaine Hunt, Danielle Ling and Daniel Trielli

 Inspired by the common occurrences of incidents and problems in the Washington DC Metro, our idea was to create a Twitter bot that alerts followers about metro incidents in real time.